Egypt Tour recommendations are listed on page 2.

 If a floating hotel doesn't appeal to you, try the traditional Felucca instead.
 There are tours that include a cruise down the Nile in one these ancient sailing vessels.
 It won't be quite as comfortable as a large cruise ship, but it will certainly provide more adventure.

 If you have longer than 7 days, you should see Abu Simbel.
 Abu Simbel is truly one of Egypt's best attractions, the temples are simply stunning.
 To get to Abu Simbel you need to take a bus plane or taxi from Aswan.
 By road, it takes about 3 hours to get to Abu Simbel from Aswan, and the buses drive in convoy for security.

-Siwa is a long haul from Cairo, but with a quick flight, you can get there in just a couple of hours.
+- The Siwa Oasis is a long haul from Cairo, but with a quick flight, you can get there in just a couple of hours.
 If you like sand architecture, hot springs, and olives, this is a great destination.

-This is not a typo.
-If you have some time, a week long safari in Kenya is becoming a popular add-on to a tour of Egypt.
+- If you have some time, a week-long safari in Kenya is becoming a popular add-on to a tour of Egypt.
 Flights are frequent between Cairo and Nairobi, and a lot less expensive if you were to book this trip from the US or Canada on a separate occasion.

 Recommended Tours to Egypt

 Tours to Egypt are plentiful and the ones listed below are to my best knowledge good tours sold by honest tour operators.
 Please make sure you do you your homework and communicate personally with the companies.
 Find out about hidden costs, whether tips and taxes are included, how flexible the itinerary is and also ask about add-ons that may interest you.

 Prices can fluctuate so use the ones listed as a guide only.